ksu-cs-textbooks/cis527/content/5-the-cloud/03-assignment.md

 Register and configure a domain name, and add your new droplets to that domain.

 {{% notice info %}}
 _If you already have your own domain name, you are welcome to use it for this portion of the lab.
 It should not conflict with any existing configuration, as long as you are managing your own DNS records.
 If not, you may need to perform some additional configuration.
 If you don't have a domain name yet, this would be a great chance to get one registered.
-The [GitHub Student Developer Pack](https://education.github.com/pack) allows you to register a `.me` domain with Namecheap free for one year.
+[Namecheap](https://nc.me) will allow you to register a `.me` domain for free for one year as a student.
 If you register a domain name, I highly recommend enrolling in WhoisGuard to protect your personal information.
 It should be enabled for you automatically through Namecheap.
 If you have any concerns about registering a domain name, or would like to explore options for completing this portion without registering or using a public domain name, please contact me. --Russ_
 {{% /notice %}}

 Configure the DNS settings for your domain name as follows:

 1. If you are using a new domain, make sure it is configured to use your registrar's DNS servers.
 You may also configure it to use DigitalOcean's nameservers, and configure your DNS settings through DigitalOcean.
+1. Add an A record for host `cis527alpha` that points to the public IP address of **FRONTEND**.
-1. Add an A record for host `cis527frontend` that points to the public IP address of **FRONTEND**.
+1. Add an A record for host `cis527bravo` that points to the public IP address of **FRONTEND**.
-1. Add an A record for host `cis527backend` that points to the public IP address of **BACKEND**.
+1. Add an A record for host `cis527charlie` that points to the public IP address of **BACKEND**.

 {{% notice tip %}}
 _After updating your domain's DNS settings, you may have to wait up to 24 hours for the changes to propagate across the internet due to DNS caching.
 You may be able to speed this up by restarting your computer and network devices, or by using 3rd party DNS services such as OpenDNS or Google DNS instead of your ISP's DNS servers.
 However, in most cases it is better to just be patient and wait than to try and get around it. --Russ_
 {{% /notice %}}

-To test your new DNS settings, you should be able to enter `http://cis527frontend.<yourdomain>.<tld>` in a web browser to access your frontend server, and similarly `http://cis527backend.<yourdomain>.<tld>` should take you to your backend server.
-For example, if your domain name is `cis527.me`, you would visit `http://cis527frontend.cis527.me` and `http://cis527backend.cis527.me`.
+To test your new DNS settings, you should be able to enter `http://cis527charlie.<yourdomain>.<tld>` in a web browser to access your backend server running Apache.
+For example, if your domain name is `cis527.me`, you would visit `http://cis527charlie.cis527.me`.
+Since we haven't configured a server for frontend yet, we aren't able to test it at this time.

 #### Resources